More Attractions |

 For road conditions in the gardens and predicted blooming schedule, contact the Mrs. Lee's Daffodil Gardens at 903.845.5780 or visit their website.
 The road through the gardens is dirt/gravel, and one-way, but an easy drive.

-One large parking lot is available in an area with massive areas of daffodils and ideal for walks and photography.
+Two large parking lots are available in areas with massive areas of daffodils and ideal for walks and photography.

 Edom, Texas is just a short drive west of Tyler towards Ben Wheeler and Canton at the intersection of FM 279 and FM 314.